BioClub/BHA5/participants/kazuhide/index.md

 Now Humans have the technology to change genes freely.
 I think Technology itself is neither good nor bad.
 It’s up to us.
+But we don't think it in indivisual level yet.
+It's severe probrem.
 In a few years we have to decide how to use it  in individual or social level.
+Are you for or against designer babies?
 We need the place to prepare for our near feature choice.
 We need the place to feel close to biotechnology.